J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 valued for their beautiful flowers.
 Most are quickly and easily grown, liking

-full sun and good soil & water, but many thrive under adverse conditions.
+full sun and good soil and water, but many thrive and bloom quicker and more

 Dahlias.
 Soak seed a few hours and any that do not swell should be lightly